open-mmlab/mmtracking/docs/dataset.md

 ### 1. Download Datasets

-Please download the datasets from the offical websites.
+Please download the datasets from the official websites.
 It is recommended to symlink the root of the datasets to `$MMTRACKING/data`.
 If your folder structure is different from the following, you may need to change the corresponding paths in config files.

 For OTB100 dataset, you don't need to download the dataset from the official website manually, since we provide a sctipt to download it.